Marginal Singularity, and the Benefits of Labels in Covariate-Shift: Analysis Overview

 We first remark that, from \eqref{eq:firstBound}, $\exErr(\hPQ)$ is trivially bounded by $2|\hat \eta_k (x) - \eta(x)|$, which unfortunately yields a weak bound in terms of $\alpha$ alone (smoothness).
 The usual approach in accounting for $\beta$ relies on the following simple insight: suppose a uniform bound $\sup_x |\hat \eta_k (x) - \eta(x)| \leq t$ held (at least in high-probability) for some $t = t(k, n_P, n_Q)$, then we would have $\exErr(\hPQ) \leq C_\beta t^{(\beta + 1)}$, using the fact that $\Expectation Z\cdot \mathbbm{1}\{Z \leq t\} \leq t\cdot \mathbb{P}(Z \leq t)$, and letting $Z \doteq |\eta(X) - 1/2|$.

-Under $\dm$ such uniform bound on regression error are possible, even in our transfer setting, since the problem is similarly hard everywhere in space.
+Under $\dm$ such uniform bound on regression error are possible, even in our transfer setting, since the problem is similarly hard everywhere on $\mathcal{X}_Q$.
 Unfortunately, such uniform bound is not possible under $\bcn$ where the difficulty changes over space as both $P_X, Q_X$ vary.

 Our approach therefore is to decompose the regression error into various terms, some of which can be bounded uniformly over $x \in \mathcal{X}_Q$.
 Namely, suppose $|\hat \eta_k (x) - \eta(x)| \leq \sum_{i\in [c]} G_i(x)$, then